Fitzroy River (Western Australia): Tributaries and catchment area

 Most of the land is under pastoral lease holding with about 44 mostly cattle stations operating within the catchment area.
 Some of the properties include: Mount Elizabeth, Mount Barnett, Glenroy, Mornington Sanctuary, Bedford Downs, Ruby Plains and Springvale to the east.
-Noonkanbah, Cherrabun, Gogo, Louisa Downs, Fossil Downs and Leopold Downs and found in the central part.
-To the west are properties including Liveringa, Myroodah, Mount Anderson, Mowla Bluff, Yakka Munga and Yeeda Stations.
+Noonkanbah, Cherrabun, Gogo, Louisa Downs, Fossil Downs and Leopold Downs are found in the central part.
+To the west are properties including Liveringa, Myroodah, Mount Anderson, Mowla Bluff, Yakka Munga, and Yeeda Stations.

 Flooding

 Extensive flooding during the wet season created a need for an adequate crossing.
 It was because of this that the town of Fitzroy Crossing was founded.

 Flooding occurred along the river six times from 1892 to 1903.
 The 1903 flood washed away telegraph lines and "great numbers of cattle and sheep were drowned", with bodies of animals later found hanging in trees.
 The heavy rains experienced in the area were the remnants of a cyclone.